na-na-hi/renget/archive/HOTW-DeathRace.md

 Heli's face doesn't lose the smile, but it does turn from a jovial grin to a more professional, close-lipped expression.
 "Sure.
 Anythin' fer my favrite customer, Kara."
 She turns halfway towards the group with a thoughtful look.
 After a few moments of silent cogitation, she slaps the bar with her rag then turns back to address Kara again.
 "Half price, and we have to take your ride.
 Y'caught me mid-tinker and it would take too long to finish up, so I'll tell Lilly how to patch it and they'll meet me'n Oh-too later wherever you drop us off.
 Half the group, so half the price.
 Fair?"

-Kara leans forward to look passed Heli's waist and look at the other three.
+Kara leans forward to look past Heli's waist and look at the other three.
 The buggy is a two-seater, so if it's just her driving, then she'd rather take just the one person.
 As if reading her mind, Heli adds, "He doesn't need a seat.
 It'll be fine!"

 Kara looks up at Heli's face and searches it for a lie or a trick.
 Heli smiles back, full of good-natured innocence and a self-assured twinkle in her eyes.
 Kara sighs.
 "Alright.
 Get ready and get in."